lucacorti/lapin/docs/main.md

-Once you have completed your configuration, connections will be automatically established and the worker modules with `:consumer` role will start receiving message published on their queues.
+Once you have completed your configuration, connections will be automatically established and the worker modules with `:consumer` role will start receiving messages published on the queues they are consuming.

 You can handle received messages by overriding the `Lapin.Worker.handle_deliver/2` callback.
-The default implementation does nothing.
+The default implementation simply returns `:ok`.

 ```elixir
 defmodule MyApp.SomeWorker do